 Testing may be required at the contractor's expense.
 If testing is required, the acceptance test/inspection procedures proposed to be incorporated and independent test laboratories proposed to be used have to be identified by Name, CAGE, address and telephone number.
 All proposed test plans necessary to completely manufacture the part must be approved prior to beginning testing.
 Testing is done to validate the performance of the part after the test plans have been approved.
 Test requirements are part specific, and many weapon system items will require testing.
-Depending on the item and its application, First Article Testing may be required by the ESA.

-NOTE: Depending on the item and its application, First Article Testing may be required by the ESA.
+NOTE: Depending on the item and its application, First Article Testing may be required.